Click Here to Quick Exit - will open a new tab

 • Check in with your friends to make sure they are playing safe and feeling comfortable.

 • Make sure your friends have a safe way home - especially if they changed their plans near the end of the night.
-Get contact details and ask for a check-in if they are going home with a new cutie.
+Get contact details and ask for a check-in if they are going home with someone new.

 • See someone looking uncomfortable, unsafe, or unwell?
 Check in with them and see if they need help.